Maki Itoh: All Elite Wrestling (2021–2022)

 On the February 3, 2021, edition of AEW Dynamite, it was announced that Itoh would be participating in the AEW Women's World Title Eliminator tournament.
 She lost to Ryo Mizunami in the first round which aired on February 15.
 At Revolution, Itoh made a surprise appearance as Britt Baker's mystery partner, replacing Rebel.
 They were victorious over Thunder Rosa and Riho.
 Itoh appeared on the first episode of the web series AEW Dark: Elevation where she lost to Riho in the main event.

 On the May 18, 2022, episode of Dynamite, she was revealed to be the "Joker" in the Owen Hart Cup, only to lose by submission to Britt Baker.

-Freelancing (2025–present)
+Freelancing (2025)

 On October 19, 2025, Itoh made her first appearance since leaving TJPW for Kyushu Pro-Wrestling, teaming with Tajiri and Charles Crowley to defeat Jet Wei, One Kyushu and Princess Pistachio at the Ogōri Citizens Festival.

+World Wonder Ring Stardom (2026–present)

+After weeks of vignettes that teased an incoming talent, it was announced on January 10, 2026 that Itoh had signed with World Wonder Ring Stardom.

+After entering World Wonder Ring Stardom, she won the Kawaii of Kawaii Championship, which she defended against Aya Sakura on July 2, 2026.
+After a long back-and-forth battle, Itoh forced Sakura to tap out with her trademark Itoh Special (Texas Cloverleaf) submission hold, and retained her championship belt.